UNN-ITMM-Software/advanced_cxx/tasks/lc_15_3sum/README.md

 ```

 # Solutions
 * Time complexity: `O(n!)`.
 [Link](gorunov1.cpp).
+Shortest solution.
-Implementation based on permutations.
+Implementation is based on permutations.
 * Time complexity: `O(n^4)`.
-Implementation based on permutations.
-Use additional binary vector (size is equal to original vector) with only 3 elements equal to 1.
+Implementation is based on permutations.
+Use additional binary array (size is equal to original array) with only 3 elements equal to 1.
 Custom permutation implementation can reduce complexity to `O(n^3)`.
 * Time complexity: `O(n^2 * log^2 n)`.
 [Link](banin.cpp).
 Brute-force through pairs of values, find a third one with binary search.
 Asymptote is `O(n^2 * log^2 n)` due to deduplicating returns by storing them into a `std::set`.
 Input sequence is left uncompressed.
 * Time complexity: `O(n^2 * log n)`.
 [Link](gritsenko.cpp).